Hugh Kleinpeter Gr 5 Pantera

 Photo: Credit Needed

-The removable composite front and rear body sections also reduced weight and allowed rapid access to the mechanical and chassis systems as is needed in a racing environment.
+Removable composite front and rear body sections also reduced weight and allowed rapid access to the mechanical and chassis systems as needed in a racing environment.

 Photo: Matt Stone

-This picture was run in full-color on the front page of the Orange County Register newspaper on the Monday after the race.
-A picture of the Pantera before the crash was also in the Los Angeles Times.
-As some say: "all press is good press", and this was probably the first and last time a race Pantera got as much publicity in the LA Times!
+Capturing that moment, the photo above was run in full-color on the front page of the Orange County Register newspaper.
+A picture of the Pantera before the crash was also published in the Los Angeles Times.
+As some say: "all press is good press", and this was probably the first and last time a race Pantera got as much publicity in a major US newspaper!

 Photo: Vic Manuelli